 Nowadays, SATA 3Gbps/SATA 6Gbps ports are on most motherboards.
 The port's speed heavily influences the performance of your SSD.
 Because it can be challenging to recognize the SATA Port, you should consult the motherboard's manual to do so.

 An Intel SATA controller is typically found on motherboards built with Intel chipsets.
-The fastest should be labeled, and you should always use it for the best speeds.
+The fastest should be labeled and always use it for the best speeds.

 Fix 10.
 Check Your SATA Cable